openhive-network/hive/doc/mira.md

 ## Application memory

-When configuring MIRA it is important to consider the normal memory usage of `steemd`.
-Regardless of the MIRA configuration, `steemd` will tend to use roughly 5.5GiB of memory.
+When configuring MIRA it is important to consider the normal memory usage of `hived`.
+Regardless of the MIRA configuration, `hived` will tend to use roughly 5.5GiB of memory.

 ---